University-Clinic-of-Neuroradiology/bootcamp-website/_posts/2024-04-03-ask-feedback.md

 gh-badge: [star, fork, follow]
 author: Eric Einspänner
 ---
-Hello everyone,

-We hope you’re enjoying using our Python Bootcamp.
-We’re always looking for ways to improve our content and notebooks and make them more useful for you.
-That’s why we’re asking for your feedback.

-We want to hear from you about what you like and don’t like about e.g. our notebooks.
-What features do you find helpful?
-What features do you think are missing?
-What could we do to make our notebooks more user-friendly?

-Your feedback is very important to us, and we’ll use it to make our Python Bootcamp better.

-Please take part in the following surveys:
+Hey there, Python enthusiasts!

+Welcome to the heart of our Python Bootcamp!
+We're thrilled to have you on this coding adventure with us.
+But hey, we're not just here to teach; we're here to learn from you too!

+**Picture this:** a bustling workshop, filled with eager minds, each one brimming with potential.
+That's our community, and you're an integral part of it.
+We're constantly striving to enhance your learning experience, and that's where you come in.

+We want your feedback, your insights, your aha moments!
+Tell us, what lights your coding fire?
+Which features in our notebooks have you high-fiving your screen?
+And, let's be real, what's been keeping you up at night, wishing we'd just sprinkle a little more magic dust on?

+Ready to make your voice heard?
+Dive into our surveys:

-- Pre-survey (What are your expectations? ...)
+- Pre-survey: Set the stage.
+What are your expectations?
+Lay it all out for us.
   - English: [![Feedback](https://img.shields.io/badge/Feedback-red.svg)](https://forms.gle/yb4ALTYZNqP9iMYMA)
   - German: [![Feedback](https://img.shields.io/badge/Feedback-red.svg)](https://forms.gle/6BqMkjzTYnbCj2Jo6)

-- Final survey (Were your expectations met?
-What did you learn? ...)
+- Final survey: Reflect and rejoice.
+Did we hit the mark?
+What pearls of wisdom did you gather?
   - English: [![Feedback](https://img.shields.io/badge/Feedback-red.svg)](https://forms.gle/1CAPNZQUXqmMaQYr6)
   - German: [![Feedback](https://img.shields.io/badge/Feedback-red.svg)](https://forms.gle/JLGC237pbgSWyrv3A)

-Thank you!

-We hope this helps.
-Let us know if you have any other questions or if there’s anything else we can help you with.
+Let's make magic happen, one line of code at a time!

+Thank you for being part of our journey.
+And remember, if you ever need a guiding hand or a digital high-five, we're just a click away.

+Happy coding!